Insights

 On the one hand, this is done because technology gives you a wealth of data to report your progress across the entire breadth of your ESG strategy.
 Organisations can use IoT devices and advanced analytics to monitor and reduce energy consumption, leading to more efficient operations.

-And on the other, comprehensive ESG reporting tools enable companies to track and showcase their sustainability efforts, fostering transparency and accountability.
 One way we can help is with our Carbon Calculator.
 This tool helps organisations estimate and manage the carbon footprint associated with our SD-WAN and mobile solutions, enabling them to better understand their carbon footprint and integrate these findings into their own ESG reporting.

 A different mindset